Teaching kids about money early on can set them up for a lifetime of good financial habits.

 Financial literacy is the ability to understand and practice smart, informed ways of making decisions about money.
 It’s an important set of skills for any adult and it’s never too early to start teaching our kids how to save, budget, invest, and more.
 By the time kids reach seven years old, many of their habits around spending are already formed.

-Whether it’s doing household chores in exchange for an allowance, starting up a piggy bank or savings account, or by helping budget your next family vacation, kids gain invaluable skills through an early understanding of money and create healthy habits that last.
+Learning about money is a great way to begin exploring concepts like basic math, personal responsibility, and setting goals for early learners.
+For older kids, it can help start conversations around the types of things or experiences we value.
+Whether it’s doing household chores in exchange for an allowance, starting up a piggy bank or savings account, or by helping budget your next family vacation, kids gain invaluable skills through an early understanding of money.

 Check out the resources below to help develop your kids’ financial awareness, from smart spending habits to long-term saving savvy.